Dynamic authorization for AI agents. A guide to fine-grained permissions in MCP servers

 This guide will walk you through building a secure MCP server where AI Agent tool access is managed by Cerbos, a decoupled, policy-driven authorization service.
 You will learn how to enforce fine-grained authorization by externalizing access controls into human-readable policies.

-See how to implement dynamic authorization for AI agents, and fine-grained permissions in MCP servers, using Cerbos - speak with an engineer.
+See how to implement dynamic authorization for AI agents, and fine-grained permissions in MCP servers, using Cerbos.
+Book a call with an engineer to discuss your use case.

 The challenge.
 Static permissions in a dynamic AI world